 KNOWLEDGE, SKILLS, AND ABILITIES:

-- Advanced organization skills and excellent verbal and written communication skills
+- Strong interpersonal, written and verbal communication skills

 - Ability to promote diversity and maintain a positive attitude in demanding work environment